Tennessee Wildlife Resources Agency: Support programs

 In addition to traditional law enforcement, the TWRA maintains Honor Guard and Chaplain programs.
 The TWRA Honor Guard takes part in ceremonial services such as presenting the colors and funeral services for active or retired officers.
 In 2014, the TWRA formed a chaplaincy program to support the spiritual needs of its commissioned law enforcement officers and promote resiliency among those placed in high-stress situations.
 It is designed as a voluntary, peer-supported program to provide trained chaplains to respond to traumatic incidents and assist in next-of-kin notification.

 Conservation

 Wildlife reintroduction

 The TWRA takes an active role in wildlife and fisheries conservation and the reintroduction of wildlife that were driven from an area due to human intervention.
 Reintroduction programs conducted by the TWRA and its predecessor agencies include for white tailed deer, wild turkey, and elk.
 The state's first effort to reintroduce the turkey was conducted from 1935 to 1950.
 During this time period, nearly 6,000 birds were released.
 This effort was unsuccessful, with none surviving long enough to establish viable flocks.
-However, after a concentrated effort in the mid 1990s, in 1998 biologists with the agency declared the turkey reintroduction program complete.
+However, a second, concentrated effort was made in the mid 1990s.
+In 1998, biologists with the agency declared the turkey reintroduction program complete.